Consensys/doc.goquorum/docs/Concepts/Multitenancy/Overview.md

     Multi-tenancy requires [Tessera] version `20.10.2` or later.

-To enable multi-tenancy, configure the the [JSON RPC Security plugin](../../HowTo/Use/JSON-RPC-API-Security.md#configuration) and start GoQuorum with the `--multitenancy` command line option:
+To enable multi-tenancy, configure the [JSON RPC Security plugin](../../HowTo/Use/JSON-RPC-API-Security.md#configuration) and start GoQuorum with the `--multitenancy` command line option:

 ```shell